 Fold your clothes the Konmari Way

-Marie Kondo has a genius approach to storing clothes: Instead of folding your clothes and stacking them on top of each other, store them standing up (vertically).
+Marie Kondo, author of the book The Life-Changing Magic of Tidying Up, has a genius approach to storing clothes: Instead of folding your clothes and stacking them on top of each other, store them standing up (vertically).
 This way all of your clothes are neatly laid out in front of you so you can easily find them.

 I like to place my t-shirts, pajamas, and pants in drawers, while my fancier, more delicate clothes are hung up.